WillCates/cheat/README.md

 # cheat
-poor man's reference.
+Poor man's reference.
 Basically a keyword search of flat files of notes, where keywords are at the top of the file.
 Just a quick, command-line way to keep track of those flags you needed for sed/awk/nmap or whatevs.

-Here is what some basic usage looks like:
+Here is what some basic usage looks like (searching for keyword 'awk' below):